NanoFerreira/SWE_MainProject_Team1/README.md

 - For each of the main three project Sprints (UI, Technology, Implementation), we have delegated a lead programmer for each sprint.
 While we will all share the workload for each sprint.
 The lead programmer will focus on laying the foundation for each respective sprint.
 - Additionally, we have divided our roles in a general sense throughout all sprints.
 To ensure proper communication and documentation, each member will deal with future expectations, current performance, and backlogging and feedback.

-• Click [here](TeamAssignments.md) for a detailed explanation of what technologies and tools we are using and why.
+• Click [here](TeamAssignments.md) for a detailed breakdown of each of the team member's roles.

 # Technology Selection
 To build our application, we will be coding in Python using Flask.
 We will use a JSON database to store user and item attributes.